-Whether you’re making the long-haul journey to Europe, exploring Asia in-depth or looking for a quick cosmopolitan getaway – Singapore is well-worthy of a spot in your itinerary.
+Whether you’re making the long-haul journey to Europe, exploring Asia in-depth or looking for a quick cosmopolitan getaway – Singapore is a worthy choice.
 Even if only for 48 hours to relax and rejuvenate before your onward travels.
-While other Asian cities wear their culture on their sleeves, Singapore’s incredibly diverse multiculturalism is not immediately obvious.
-However, if you scratch the surface, you will see what I mean.
+This post will give you some ideas of what to do on your next Singapore stopover.
+Singapore is an incredibly diverse country, with so much to offer, you will love it.

 Singapore completely took me by surprise.
-I have said it many times before on this blog (I almost sound like a broken record) – I don’t like cities.
-They’re loud, smelly, dirty, full of people, and sometimes just downright full on.
-There are a few cities, however, which have caught me by surprise in my travels and I am starting to wonder if I should revise my ‘hating cities’ statement.
-Singapore is none of those things.
-It’s clean, safe, and not smelly at all.
-To me, it felt more like a compilation of multi-cultural suburbs thrown into a melting pot called ‘Singapore’.
+I have said it many times before on this blog, and you’re probably sick of hearing it, but I don’t like cities.
+Normally.
+They can be loud, smelly, dirty, heaving with people, and sometimes just downright full on.
+There are a few cities, which have caught me by surprise in my travels and I am starting to wonder if I should revise my ‘hating cities’ statement 🤔.

 If you’re looking at making the stop en-route to Europe, you will need to fly with Singapore, British Airways or Qantas to be able to go via Singapore.
 Look for a fare that enables a stop-over, as not all will allow it.